Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• calendarId (string, required): The calendar containing the event
+• calendarId (string, required): Calendar containing the event

-• eventId (string, required): The unique identifier of the event to delete
+• eventId (string, required): ID of the event to delete

 Parameters:

-• calendarId (string, required): Target calendar (use "primary" for your main calendar)
+• calendarId (string, required): Target calendar (use "primary" for main calendar)

-• text (string, required): Natural language event description (e.g., "Lunch with Sarah tomorrow at noon" or "Team meeting every Monday at 2pm")
+• text (string, required): Natural language description (e.g., "Dinner with John tomorrow at 7pm")

 • sendUpdates (string, optional): Notification preference